RSHK13/Github_Portfolio/README.md

 * Applications of Deep learning in Science & Tech
 * AI Interpretability
-* Natural Language Processing and Recommendation systems
+* Applications of NLP and Generative AI
 * Data Analysis and Visualization

 ## Extra-Curricular Activities